 To use the opaque type Date, you must define a C++ class Date in file calenderO.h and implement these operators.
 The operator implementations specify how to marshal and unmarshal the opaque type.
 These specify how to stream the opaque object's state into and out of a CORBA::Request object so that an object defined to be opaque can be transmitted over a network.
-Thus, the mapping to C++ for the IDL definitions on page 391 is as follows:
+Thus, the mapping to C++ for the IDL definitions described in "IDL Definitions" on page 284 is as follows:

 '''

+// C++

+// In calender.hh.

+#include <calender0.h>;

+// This operator is now deprecated refer to page 288.

 CORBA::Request& operator<<(

+CORBA::Request&, const Date);

+CORBA::Request& operator<<(

 CORBA::Request&, Date&);

 CORBA::Request& operator>>(

 CORBA::Request&, Date&);

 . . .

 class Calendar: public virtual CORBA::Object {

 public:

-. . .

 // Details omitted.

 virtual Date today(

-CORBA::Environment& IT_env =
+CORBA::Environment& IT env =

-CORBA::IT_chooseDefaultEnv());
+CORBA::IT chooseDefaultEnv());

 virtual CORBA::ULong daysSince(

 const Date d,

-CORBA::Environment& IT_env =
+CORBA::Environment& IT env =

 CORBA::IT_chooseDefaultEnv());

 };

 '''